 Greater Letaba Municipality has developed its own master plan and is currently providing electricity in Modjadjiskloof and Ga-Kgapane, Senwamokgope and rural areas are provided by Eskom.
-The Energy Master Plan Should be reviewed in order to address the current challanges

 15.21.1.
 Purpose:

 - To distribute electricity efficiently and cost effectively and - To meet the anticipated developments in Modjadjiskloof and as well as the surrounding areas and farms.